-And this year, we received a gift left by Daphne Norbury.
+And we also received a gift left by Daphne Norbury.
 Daphne had been a member and supporter of CPAG for 32 years.
-Her gift in April helped us rapidly respond to families across the country who found themselves facing additional financial pressures because of the pandemic.
+Her gift in April 2020 helped us rapidly respond to families across the country who found themselves facing additional financial pressures because of the pandemic.

 Our work is only possible thanks to supporters like Brian, Mary, Biddy and Daphne.
 For fifty-five years, CPAG has worked relentlessly to ensure children’s voices are heard, that families struggling financially are supported and that decision-makers are held to account.